Is osteoporosis treatment safe for long-term use?

 In the late 50’s to early 60’s, vertebral fractures occur most often due to a sharp decrease in bone density of the spine.
 Therefore, a SERM agent such as Evista, which is specialized for targeting vertebral fractures, is used.

-The risk of hip and hip fractures increases after the age of 70, and in that case, the strategy of using denosumab and then switching to bisphosphonate drugs is used when treatment is finished.
+The risk of hip and hip fractures increases following the age of 70, and in that case, the strategy of using denosumab and then switching to bisphosphonate drugs is used when treatment is finished.

 Raloxifene (trade name; Evista Plus), one of the SERMs, has been proven to improve bone density and reduce the risk of breast cancer through large-scale clinical studies.
-In the case of breast cancer, although the number varies from study to study, it is known that it reduces the risk by as little as half to as much as about three-quarters.
+In the case of breast cancer, although the number varies from study to study, it is known that it reduces the risk by as little as half to as much as regarding three-quarters.
 Therefore, it can be said that it is a treatment with great advantages for women in their late 50s to 60s, the most common age of breast cancer.

 In addition, raloxifene can be safely used in patients with hypertension, diabetes, and kidney disease, and it does not significantly affect the action of these drugs.
 In general, people over the age of 60 often take various medications for various diseases.
 In this case, taking raloxifene as a treatment for osteoporosis can be a safe choice.